GamePlan (play): Production team

+Tour

 The production then toured.
 The first West End performance was at the Duchess Theatre, opening on 7 September 2001, and featured the same cast and production team.
 However, the success of RolePlay over the other two productions led to GamePlan being sidelined, along with FlatSpin, until eventually it was shown only once a week, to the disappointment of both Ayckbourn and the cast.

+Subsequent productions

-However, there were four subsequent professional productions of GamePlan between 2004 and 2008, as opposed to RolePlay which had only three.
+There were four subsequent professional productions of GamePlan between 2004 and 2008, as opposed to RolePlay which had only three.

 Critical reviews

 Reviews of GamePlan were dominated by the decision of Ayckbourn to write a play on such a different area to his normal territory.
 Michael Billington of The Guardian wrote: "... his 58th and latest play strikes me as unsettling as anything he has written.
 What the Scarborough audience treated as a robust romp I took to be a cry of despair about the moral depths to which our society has sunk".
 The reviews were, on the whole, supportive of the change of tone.
 They also generally liked the concept of writing for a repertory company.

 The opinions of the play itself, however, were more mixed.
 The reviews were generally favourable of the first half.
 John Peter, for The Sunday Times, praised the comedy scene where Sorrel tries to get Leo's attention with her unerotic gestures, but Michael Billington saw it as "the desperate pathos of a schoolgirl seeking to vamp an older man".
 The opinion of the second half was less favourable.
 Although some reviewers were satisfied with the way Ayckbourn had mixed the comedy and drama, most were unconvinced the mixture worked in such a dark situation.
 Jeremy Kingston wrote for The Times: "The two policemen are caricatures, and to make one of them prone to long biblical quotes is a pretty desperate attempt to flesh out a character", although the same scene was positively received by Dave Windass of The Stage.

 When touring, GamePlan received further reviews as part of the whole Damsels in Distress trilogy.
 The trilogy as a whole received positive reviews, and GamePlan was generally deemed much stronger than FlatSpin, but most praise was reserved for RolePlay.
 This later led to the marginalisation of GamePlan and FlatSpin in favour of this play.

 Alison Pargeter's role as Kelly Butcher contributed to her winning the Best Newcomer in the Critics' Circle Awards.